insin/nwb/docs/Configuration.md

 ### `define`: `Object`

-By default, nwb will use Webpack's `DefinePlugin` to replace all occurances of `process.env.NODE_ENV` throughout your code with a string containing `NODE_ENV`'s current value of the same environment variable.
+By default, nwb will use Webpack's `DefinePlugin` to replace all occurances of `process.env.NODE_ENV` throughout your code with a string containing `NODE_ENV`'s current value.

 Configure a `define` object to add your own replacements.